matn7/Google-Platform-Notes/flashcard/Microservices.md

             include: busrefresh
     ```
 3. Add Spring Cloud Bus dependency in the Config Server & Client services: Add Spring Cloud Bus dependency
-'spring-cloud-starter-bus-amqp' inside 'pom.xml' of the individual microservices like accounts, loans, cards and Config server.
+'spring-cloud-starter-bus-amqp' inside **pom.xml** of the individual microservices like accounts, loans, cards and Config server.
 4. Set up a RabbitMQ: Using Docker, setup RabbitMQ service.
 If the service is not started with default values, then configure
-the rabbitmq connection details in the 'application.yaml' file of all the individual microservices and Config Server.
+the rabbitmq connection details in the **application.yaml** file of all the individual microservices and Config Server.

 ### Refresh configurations at runtime using Spring Cloud Bus.